Two parameters bt-algebra and invariants for links and tied links: The invariant via skein relation

 The sum $s_1 + \dots + s_n$ is the sum of the signs of all undercrossings, and therefore equals the c--linking number of the two classes, that we denote by $\ell(i,j)$.
 Therefore we get

-Observe now that Eq. (\ref{skeinclass}) is a {\it generalized} skein relation, that is used to unlink two classes of components (or two components, when the classes contain a sole component).
+Observe now that Eq. (\ref{skeinclass}) is a {\it generalized} skein relation, that is used to unlink two classes of components (or two components, when the classes contain a sole component), see Fig. \ref{Fig3}.
 The independence of the calculation by skein of $\widetilde \Upsilon$ from the order of the deciding points, implies here the independence of the calculation of $\OO$ by the generalized skein equation (\ref{skeinclass}) from the order of the pairs of classes.

-In fact, if there are $p$ pairs of classes ($p\le k(k-1)/2$), we obtain a tree terminating in $2^p$ diagrams $\TL_j$, all having the classes unlinked.
-These diagrams differ only for a certain number of ties.
+However, Eq. (\ref{skeinclass}) becomes $ \OO(\TL)= \OO(\TL^{i\parallel j})$ when the c--linking number is zero.
+Therefore, the invariant $\OO$ does not distinguish two linked classes with c--linking number zero from the same classes unlinked.
+So, we obtain the c--linking graph by deleting the edges labeled by zero in the graph before constructed.
+Observe that, if there remain $p$ edges with non zero label, the generalized skein relation (\ref{skeinclass}) defines a tree terminating in $2^p$ diagrams $\TL_j$, all having the classes unlinked.
+These diagrams differ only for a certain number of ties, and each one of them can be represented by a graph obtained from the c-linking graph where each edge is either deleted or substituted by a tie.
 The value of $\OO(\TL)$ is then the sum

-Notice that each vertex of the tree is labeled by a pair $(x,y)$ of classes, that is, the classes that are unlinked by the skein rule at that vertex, see Fig. \ref{Fig3}.
-To calculate the coefficient $\alpha_j$, consider all the $p$ vertices of the path in the skein tree, going from $\TL_j$ to $\TL$.
+Notice that each vertex of the tree is labeled by a pair $(x,y)$ of classes, that is, the classes that are unlinked by the skein rule at that vertex, To calculate the coefficient $\alpha_j$, consider all the $p$ vertices of the path in the skein tree, going from $\TL_j$ to $\TL$.
 For each one of these vertices, say with label $(x,y)$, choose the factor $\u^{-\ell(x,y)}$ if it is reached from left, otherwise the factor $(1-\u^{-\ell(x,y)})$.
 The coefficient $\alpha_j$ is the product of these $p$ factors.

 The value $\OO(\TL_j)$ depends only on the number $m$ of components, and on the number of classes $h$, $h\le k$, of $\TL_j$; indeed, by rules II and III of Lemma \ref{Omega} we have:

 To calculate $h$ for the diagram $\TL_j$, we start from the c--linking graph of $\TL$, and use again the $p$ vertices of the considered path in the skein tree: if the path reaches a vertex labeled $(x,y)$ from left, then the edge $(x,y)$ is eliminated from the graph, otherwise the edge is substituted by a tie.
 The number of connected components of the graph so obtained, having ties as edges, is the resulting number $h$ of classes, e.g. see Fig. \ref{Fig5}.